MuhammadAnas1506/quiz_app_animation_material_dialogs/README.md

 This project is a starting point for a Flutter application.

 !!note!!:
-- for animation, you can implement another animation thru Lottie animation save animation file (*.json) at directory assets
+- for animation, you can implement another animation thru Lottie animation.
+  Save animation file (*.json) at directory assets
 - for using saved animation file (*.json), just call the name file

 For more Lottie animation library, view